Are Triggers Needed for Document-Level Event Extraction?: Experimental Setup

 \section{Experimental Setup}

-In our study of the utility of triggers on document-level event extraction, we tested the performance of fine-tuned and prompt-based approaches on the three datasets described in Section~\ref{sec:dataset}.
+In our study of the utility of triggers on document-level event extraction, we tested the performance of fine-tuned (i.e.\ pipeline and end-to-end) and prompt-based approaches on the three datasets described in Section~\ref{sec:dataset}.
 We consider the prompt-based approaches as a baseline and compare them to fine-tuning the four state-of-the-art models, described in Section~\ref{sec:models}; each model was tested in a pipeline and an end-to-end manner as applicable.
-We train on 1 $\times$ A100 and 4 $\times$ 1080Ti using the default learning rate suggested for each model but unified the warm-up for the first 10\% of the steps.
-As we have different base models, we report the score on the test data from the best performing epoch against the validation set.
+We train on 1 $\times$ A100 and 4 $\times$ 1080Ti using the default learning rate suggested for each model using the first 10\% of the steps as warmup.
+The reported score on the test data is obtained using the system from the best performing epoch using the validation set.

-We evaluate all the experiments using overall Micro-F1 --- combined F1 score on both event type detection and argument role extraction.
+Due to the varying sizes of the datasets, with some very small, we perform 5-cross validation on the test data by sampling 80\% of the data for each evaluation run.
+Each model is trained once and evaluated once on each of the 5 validation splits.
+We then report average and standard deviation scores across the 5 splits.
+Our evaluation focuses on Micro-F1 --- combined F1 score on both event type detection and argument role extraction.
 Since the datasets are multi-event, we have to align the predicted and gold templates.
-We follow the \citet{das-etal-2022-automatic} matching algorithm to align and score the predicted templates.
-We only modify their proposed scorer by improving its compute time (using the Hungarian Matching algorithm \cite{hungarian}) and by removing span-based scoring as not all models predict spans.
+We follow the matching algorithm of \citet{das-etal-2022-automatic} to align and score the predicted templates\footnote{We modify their proposed scorer by improving its compute time (using the Hungarian Matching algorithm \cite{hungarian}) and by removing span-based scoring as not all models predict spans.}.